Immigration Visa Petitions Attorney

-The Petition I-130 form is the first step to getting your loved one to the United States.
-The purpose of the I-130 Petition form is to establish a familial relationship between the petitioner (US citizen) and the petitioned (Alien relative).
+The Form I-130 petition is the first step to getting your loved one to the United States.
+The purpose of the Form I-130 is to establish a familial relationship between the petitioner (U.S. citizen) and the petitioned (alien relative).
 Without proof of an immediate familial relationship, immigration into the United States becomes exceedingly challenging and can take decades to finalize.

-If you currently reside in the United States, are undocumented and you or a family member are or have been a victim of a violent crime, or other criminal activity, you may qualify for a U Visa.
-If you or someone you know may be eligible for a U Visa.
-It’s best to seek an experienced Attorney to help you with the U Visa application and legal proceedings.
+If you currently reside in the United States, you are undocumented and you or a family member is or has been a victim of a violent crime or other criminal activity, you may qualify for a U visa.
+If you or someone you know may be eligible for a U visa, it is best to seek an experienced attorney to help you with the U visa application and legal proceedings.

 First, you must be a lawful legal resident or citizen of the United States in order to petition for your family member to get an immigrant visa.
 Once your family member has been approved for an immigrant visa, you must wait for a visa number to become available, as every year there is a limited number of visas awarded for those approved.
 Then, once your family member has obtained a visa number, they must then apply for lawful legal residency in the United States if they qualify.

-There are certain criteria that must be met in order for a foreign national to qualify for lawful permanent residency and it includes:
+There are certain criteria that must be met in order for a foreign national to qualify for lawful permanent residency (LPR) and they include: